AnswerDotAI/cold-compress/README.md

 *See `metric.py` for a full list of supported metrics*

-For multiple-choice QA, we measure accuracy by comparing the log likelihoods of generating each answer option, as in [lm-eval-harness](https://github.com/EleutherAI/lm-evaluation-harness).
+For multiple-choice QA, we measure accuracy by comparing the loglikelihoods of generating each answer option, as in [lm-eval-harness](https://github.com/EleutherAI/lm-evaluation-harness).

 For free-text generation, we record standard reference-based metrics, [ROUGE](https://huggingface.co/spaces/evaluate-metric/rouge) and [BERTScore](https://huggingface.co/spaces/evaluate-metric/bertscore).
-Yet, given well documented limitations of these metrics, we focus on a new metric `LLM-Rouge`. `LLM-Rouge` prompts an LLM ([Claude Haiku](https://www.anthropic.com/news/claude-3-haiku)) to judge the similarity of a model generated text with one or more ground-truths on a 1-5 LIKERT scale:
+Yet, given well documented limitations of these metrics, we focus on a new metric `LLM-Rouge`. `LLM-Rouge` prompts an LLM ([Claude 3 Haiku](https://www.anthropic.com/news/claude-3-haiku)) to judge the similarity of a model generated text with one or more ground-truths on a 1-5 LIKERT scale, using the following prompt format:

 ```
 TEMPLATE = """You are shown ground-truth answer(s) and asked to judge the quality of an LLM-generated answer.